 Averted, zig zagged, and reconstructed in Worm.
 Powers purchased from Cauldron are successful regardless of genes, though there are variables that affect physical mutations, the nature of the powers, and the strength of the powers.
 Zig zagged because most people gain their powers from traumatic trigger events, but the children and siblings of parahumans have easier trigger events to the extent that third generation parahumans are capable of triggering at age 5.
 However, even adopted children can gain powers more easily because even close proximity to parahumans can make it easier also.
 Reconstructed by the superpowered gang The Fallen, who commit incest in the hopes of having more kids with superpowers.

 In Avatar: The Last Airbender , every descendant of the Fire Nation royal family is an extremely powerful bender or will be one.
 Bending is stated to generally run in family lines, but there are also plenty of examples of benders whose parents never had the ability and children born of benders who don't inherit it.

 In The Legendof Korra, Aang(Avatar/ Air Nomad) and Katara(Waterbender) have 3 kids: Kya(Waterbender), Bumi(Non-Bender), and Tenzin(Airbender).
 Tenzin and his wife, Pema(Non-bender), have 4 children.
 All of them but the youngest are Airbenders, with the youngest being inconclusive.

-To add to the confusion, there was also a throwaway line where an otherwise identical set of twin only one was an earthbender, the other was just a Muggle.
+To add to the confusion, there was also an episode with a pair of identical set of twins where one was an earth-bender and the other was just a Muggle.

 In American Dragon Jake Long, the gene that gives you dragon powers is apparently recessive as it skips a generation.
 This means Jake, his sister, and his grandpa all have dragon powers while his mother doesn't.